Introduction to Low-EMF Cars

 Cars kill about 30,000 people every year in the United States.
 The automated cars that can talk to other automated cars wirelessly should dramatically reduce the number of accidents.
 Cars that do not have the wireless transponders and have a human in control will be much less safe to have on the road.
 Governments may offer various incentives to get them off the road, just as they have done to get old polluting cars retired (such as the “cash for clunkers” program in the United States).
 Insurance companies will surely penalize drivers of the old “unsafe” cars by demanding higher insurance rates.

 But there are too many people who’ll want to continue to use the old cars.
 Old cars are much cheaper to buy than newer vehicles, and they are also cheaper to repair, as they do not require a specialized high-tech repair shop.
-People in rural areas may also have no access to ride-sharing so they must have their own vehicles.
+People in rural areas may have no access to ride-sharing so they must have their own vehicles.

 Then there are all the car enthusiasts who just love the old cars, especially once the drivers of new cars will no longer be in control of the wheel.
-Car enthusiasts will surely block any law limiting their driving pleasures.
+Car enthusiasts will surely fight any law limiting their driving pleasures.

 A few countries require all cars to have their headlights on during the day, to improve their visibility.
 Since headlights use a lot of electricity, that makes it difficult to comply for some sensitive people.
 In Sweden people with electrical sensitivities are exempt from the always-on law.

 In the future, some countries may mandate that all vehicles have a V2V transmitter sending out the car’s position, direction and speed to aid self-driving cars.
 Insurance companies may exact heavy penalties on drivers without such a transmitter.